Robert Nozick’s Political Philosophy

 - Brennan, J. and van der Vossen, B., 2018, “The Myths of the Self-Ownership Thesis” in Brennan, van der Vossen, and Schmidtz 2018: 199–211.

-- Brennan, J., van der Vossen, B., and Schmidtz, D. (eds.), 2018, The Routledge Handbook of Libertarianism, New York: Routledge.
+- Brennan, J., B. van der Vossen, and D. Schmidtz (eds.), 2018, The Routledge Handbook of Libertarianism, New York: Routledge.

 - Bryan, B., 2010, “The Conventionalist Challenge to Natural Rights Theory”, Social Practice and Theory, 43(3): 569–587.